CPHT Solution Focused Hypnotherapy

 A complaint is either a verbal or written expression of dissatisfaction.
-This may relate either to how the CPHT itself has carried out its work or how you have been treated by a one of its representative.
+This may relate either to how the CPHT itself has carried out its work or how you have been treated by one of its representatives.
 (N.B.
 Whereas a verbal complaint may be acknowledged, only a written complaint may proceed further).

 4. How to make a complaint